What is Community Science?

 Virginia Balloon Study

 As of July 1st, 2021 the intentional release of balloons is illegal in Virginia and carries a fine of $25 per balloon.
 Learn more.
-When balloons are released, accidentally or with purpose, they eventually come down often getting caught in trees where the entangle birds or drift to the ocean where they are mistakenly ingested as food by marine animals.
+When balloons are released, accidentally or with purpose, they eventually come down often getting caught in trees where they entangle birds or drift to the ocean where they are mistakenly ingested as food by marine animals.

 Help scientists better understand the sources and impacts of balloon litter, by reporting a single balloon or multiple balloons found in a single cleanup by registering the balloon(s) at the site above.
 This site also allows balloon litter photos.
 This study is supported by Clean Virginia Waterways of Longwood University and the Virginia Aquarium & Marine Science Center.